- A group of similar problems

 - What global average temperature anomaly might one expect from exceptionally high levels of atmospheric dust?

-An Internet search engine was queried for pizzerias in the area centered on Brooklyn College.
+An internet search engine was queried for pizzerias in the area centered on Brooklyn College.
 The name, phone number, and address were recorded for the first six hits.
 How is the building number of a pizzeria in Brooklyn affected by the last four digits of its phone number?

-two-column data sets
+Two-column data sets

 In this experiment students measured the aerodynamic drag on a weighted party balloon falling at different speeds.
 How does speed affect aerodynamic drag?

-In this experiment a mass on the end of a string under constant tension was swung in a circle.
+In this experiment a mass on the end of a string under constant tension was swung in a horizontal circle.
 What is the relationship between the speed of the mass and the radius of the string when the centripetal force is constant?

 In this experiment different masses were subject to the same force and their accelerations recorded.
 What effect does mass have on acceleration when force is constant?